Humanitarian Engineering & Social Entrepreneurship

 - Materials Science & Engineering

 - Health Sciences

 VIP Coach Information

-Dr. Uwe Reischl, PhD, MD, Professor in the Department of Community and Environmental Health.
+Dr. Uwe Reischl, PhD, MD, Professor in the Department of Public Health and Population Science.
 Dr. Reischl is a public health physician with specialization in occupational medicine and Public Health.

 Dr. Mark Lung, PhD is the Population Health Fellow for the Boise State University Blue Sky Institute.
 He is the founder and Chief Executive Officer of ECO2LIBRIUM (ECO2), a company that uses business as a tool to tackle sustainable development in Kenya.

 Choose to enroll in 1 or 2 credits in VIP 200-024, VIP 400-024, or VIP 500 -024.

 For more information about this project and to request a permission number to register contact Dr. Mark Lung at (208) 921-0243 OR email@example.com OR complete this interest form and someone will contact you.
 Check out this document for tips on contact a professor.